micheledallerive/sysprog-exercises/merkle_tree/README.md

 ## Testing Your Code

-The provided test suite includes over 30 test cases covering:
+The provided test suite includes 48 test cases covering:
 * Empty trees and single-byte inputs.
 * Trees with even and odd numbers of leaf blocks.
 * Integrity verification and tamper detection.